 HAMLET.
 O, that this too too solid flesh would melt

 How weary, stale, flat and unprofitable,

 Seem to me all the uses of this world!

-A critic would have to be absurd to express any alarm at the slicing of these six lines.
-Fortunately, I am your man here, because I do think that the cut lines actually contribute a lot to the play, and that Hamlet is surprisingly and notably diminished by their absence.
+A critic would have to be pretty absurd to express any alarm at the slicing of these six lines.
+However, I am your man here, because I do think that the cut lines actually contribute a lot to the play, and that Hamlet is surprisingly and notably diminished by their absence.

 For one, they initiate an association between Claudius and drink that carries throughout the play to his death, which is partly due to the consumption of poisoned wine.
 And without this association, Hamlet’s acrimonious salutation to Horatio in the same scene (“We’ll teach you to drink deep ere you depart”), his later complaint that Danes are unfairly slandered as drunkards, and his retort to Guildenstern’s announcement that Claudius is distempered – “With drink, sir?” –all become essentially non-sequitoral.